Making with my mothers

 Christina has given me the space and tools to play with creativity all my life (her mother did the same for her), and it means a lot to me to have brought this commission and project to her, and see it become ours.
 Watching Victoria Adukwei Bulley’s Mother Tongues films, in which and poet-daughters and their mother-translators talk about language, culture and working together, Christina and I felt part of a wider possibility: celebrating art that springs from home, from everyday stories passed down (or not passed down), from sayings, from jokes, from making what needs to be made, together.
 The Nine Mothers of Heimdallr brings what was always a domestic collaboration – my mum and me making things at home – into a public space, and in doing so, deepens our work as intentional art.
 This process chimes with a poem of motherhood and creation; a story told to a child in a cave, that contains a universe.

 Miriam Nash is a poet and educator.
 Her poetry collection, All the Prayers in the House (Bloodaxe Books, 2017), won a Somerset Maugham Award (2018) and an Eric Gregory Award (2015) from the Society of Authors.
 Her debut poetry pamphlet, Small Change (2013) was published by flipped eye.
 She performs and teaches internationally, supporting children and adults to find confidence in their creativity.
-Her long poem The Nine Mothers of Heimdallr will be published by Hercules Editions on 29 October 2020. miriamnash.com
+Her long poem The Nine Mothers of Heimdallr, published by Hercules Editions, will be launched on 29 October 2020. miriamnash.com